 Management Fees are paid to the Manager in consideration for providing, or arranging for the provision of, management, distribution, and portfolio advisory services.
-Advertising and promotional expenses, and office overhead expenses related to the Manager's activities and the fees of the Portfolio Advisor are paid by the Manager out of the Management Fees received from the CIBC ETFs.
+Advertising and promotional expenses, and office overhead expenses related to the Manager's activities and the fees of the Portfolio Advisor or portfolio sub-advisor are paid by the Manager out of the Management Fees received from the CIBC ETFs.